Responding to COVID-19

 More COVID-19 Information:

-With the rapid onset of the novel coronavirus pandemic (COVID-19), Georgetown University Medical Center (GUMC) has moved swiftly to respond to many new challenges.
+With the rapid onset and spread of the novel coronavirus pandemic (COVID-19), Georgetown University Medical Center (GUMC) has moved swiftly to respond to many new challenges.

 More than 15 research teams have expanded their portfolios to accelerate COVID-19 research, building on established scientific principles.
 Global health experts and epidemiologists are furnishing policy makers both in the U.S. and around the world with analysis and tools to make informed, evidence-based decisions.
 Students and alumni are mobilizing and finding new ways to support their communities — and health systems — in their hour of need.

-Collectively, GUMC’s contributions will help to ensure that our community, country, and world are better equipped to manage the current crisis, as well as strengthening preparedness for the future.
+Collectively, GUMC’s contributions continue to help ensure that our community, country, and world are better equipped to manage the current crisis, as well as strengthening preparedness for the future.

 Leveraging Our Strengths